 The Premier Inn logo evokes associations with a cozy night’s stay and sweet dreams, representing hospitality and comfort.
 The company’s emblem conveys a clear message to travelers searching for a place to stay.
-The symbol embodies peace, quiet, and coziness, which is especially important for weary travelers looking for a calm and comfortable resting place.
+The symbol embodies peace, quiet, and coziness, which is especially important for weary travelers seeking a calm, comfortable resting place.

-Whitbread, first well-known for its breweries and pubs, decided to expand its operations and join the low-cost hotel sector in 1987, marking the beginning of Premier Inn’s history.
+Whitbread, best known for its breweries and pubs, decided to expand into the low-cost hotel sector in 1987, marking the beginning of Premier Inn’s history.
 The first hotel, “Travel Inn,” opened in Bedford, UK.
 With this change, Whitbread entered a new chapter and set the stage for what would eventually become the biggest hotel chain in the United Kingdom.

 Travel Inn quickly grew over the ensuing years, adding new hotels nationwide.
 Travelers found affordable, high-quality lodging very enticing, and the chain had several dozen hotels by the early 1990s.